Introduction

 Alert API

-List alerts /food-alerts/id
+List of all alerts /food-alerts/id

 [json] [html]